Double Chocolate Chunk Shortbread cookies taste like fudge. The dough comes together quickly and since it's a shortbread, no eggs are used.

 Take the dough out of the refrigerator and let it warm up to room temperature.

 This way the dough is less likely to crumbly again while you’re slicing it.

 I tweaked the recipe slightly by putting the cocoa powder in after beating the butter but before adding the sugar.

-- 11 tablespoons 1 stick plus 3 tablespoons unsalted room temperature butter
+- 1 stick plus 3 tablespoons unsalted butter, room temperature

 - ⅓ cup granulated sugar